 Applications for our First Year (Year 7) and Third Year (Year 9) for September 2022 have now closed.
 Please email Mrs Sheppard at firstname.lastname@example.org if you would like to discuss your application.

 Please submit your details via our Enquiry Form if you are interested in September 2023 entry and beyond.

 Applications packs will be emailed in September 2022 to all parents who have already submitted our enquiry form.

 The application fee is £50.00 for Full Fee candidates and £25.00 for Bursary candidates.
 Please note, Bursaries are only available at 11+, 13+ and Lower Sixth.

-We will let you know if your child has been successful in securing a school place in February 2022 for First Year and Third Year places.
+We will let you know by email in February 2023 if your child has been successful in securing a school place in First Year and Third Year places for September 2023.

 Admissions Examination & Policy